Medon, Tennessee

-Medon is a city in Madison County, Tennessee.
+Medon is a city in Madison County and Hardeman County.
 It is included in the Jackson, Tennessee Metropolitan Statistical Area.
 The population was 178 at the 2010 census.

 Geography

 Medon is located on State Route 18 between Jackson and Bolivar, north of Chickasaw State Park and north-northwest of Deanburg, at 35.458622°N 88.867284°W.

 History

 By 1886, about three hundred people were living in the area of Medon, which was formed along the Illinois Central Railroad ten miles south of Jackson; a high school had been incorporated there in 1881 and the area was surrounded by a rich agricultural community.
 The school was incorporated into South Side High School in 1956.